Longtime NHL forward Joel Ward retires

 Ward started his career with Minnesota in the 2006-07 season and also played for Nashville, Washington and San Jose in his 11-year career.

 He scored 133 goals and had 171 assists in the regular season.
-He had some of his best moments on the biggest stage of the playoffs.
+He had some of his best moments in the playoffs.

-He had seven goals and six assists in 12 games in the 2011 postseason for the Predators, scored a Game 7 overtime goal for Washington at Boston in the first round in 2012, and had seven goals and six assists in the 2016 postseason when he helped the Sharks reach the Stanley Cup Final before losing to Pittsburgh.
+He had seven goals and six assists in 12 games in the 2011 postseason for the Predators, scored a Game 7 double-overtime goal for Washington at Boston in the first round in 2012, and had seven goals and six assists in the 2016 postseason when he helped the Sharks reach the Stanley Cup Final before losing to Pittsburgh.

 Ward finished with 22 goals and 30 assists in 83 playoff games.